ironmaster16/ironmaster16.github.io/index.md

 ## About

 This directory is maintained by a local Icelander who lives here year-round.
-Unlike commercial tourism sites, this focuses purely on the most useful resources for visitors—no affiliate links, no sponsored content, just honest recommendations.
+Unlike commercial tourism sites, this site focuses on useful resources for visitors in Iceland.
+Just honest recommendations.

-All links are verified before being added and checked monthly for availability.
+All links are verified before being added and checked periodically for availability.

 Last verified: October 2025